Welcome to the Harwich Historical Society online.

 Please click here for a printable version of our membership form, or contact the museum by email or call (508) 432-8089.

-If you have an item you think might have interest to future generations of Harwich residents, please consider donating it to the museum.
+If you have an item of historical interest, especially one with Harwich provenance, please consider donating it to the museum.
+Keep in mind though, we don't have much storage room, so call us first to discuss large items.
 Your donation is tax-deductible and your contribution to the preservation of Harwich history is immeasurable!